Research the Organizations

 Update Your Résumé

 Depending on the type of career fair, tailor the résumé to show focus in that industry by highlighting relevant courses and experiences that best showcase transferrable skills.
-Bring 15-20 copies with you at the fair, preferably on résumé paper.
-For more résumé tips: http://www.ilr.cornell.edu/career-path/write-resume-or-cover-letter
+When attending a career fair focused on labor, advocacy, or nonprofits, if you do not have work or volunteer experience in related areas, consider adding an objective to state your interest.
+If you haven’t already done so, get your résumé critiqued by staff in ILR Career Services; come to walk-in hours or schedule an appointment by stopping by 201 Ives or calling 607-255-7816.
+Bring 15-20 copies with you to the fair, preferably on résumé paper.
+For more résumé tips: http://www.ilr.cornell.edu/career-path/write-resume-or-cover-letter.

 Prepare Your Elevator Speech/Intro